CTXz/TinyWS2812/readme.md

 # Introduction

-The Tiny-WS2812 library initially derives from the driver code of an open source WS2812 LED controller that I had worked on prior, and provides a nearly barebone interface to communicate with WS2812 devices.
+The Tiny-WS2812 library initially derived from the driver code of an open source WS2812 LED controller that I had worked on prior, and provides a nearly barebone interface to communicate with WS2812 devices.

 The following platforms and frameworks are currently supported:

 * Barebone AVR
 * The Arduino Framework (Currently only AVR based (eg. Uno, Leonardo, Micro...))
-* STM8S
+* STM8S (With SPL)

 It has been developed out of the necessity to have an extremely light weight and flexible cross-platform library that can be further abstracted and used troughout my WS2812 projects, particullary on MCUs with severe memory constraints (ex.
-ATTiny chips), where one cannot just define an RGB array equivalent to the number of LEDs.
+ATTiny and STM8S chips), where one cannot just define an RGB array equivalent to the number of LEDs.
 This libraries purpose is **NOT** to provide fancy abstractions and functions for color correction, brightness settings, animations etc.

 To summerize, this library is inteded to: